pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 # Module 09: Policy as Code Exercises

 **NOTE:** The exercises in this module are designed to be completed in order.
-Performing the exercises out of order may require changes to the steps in order to work.
+Performing the exercises out of order may require changes to the steps to work.

 ## Exercise 01: Authoring and Using Resource Policies

-In this exercise, you will learn how to initialize policy packs, write a basic resource policy, and explore the various enforcement levels.
+In this exercise, you will initialize policy packs, write a basic resource policy, and explore the various enforcement levels.

 The `infra` directory contains a Pulumi program that contains some basic (contrived) infrastructure resources.
 You will validate these resources against company policies.